jacksoneshbaugh/ScavengerSurvey/docker/README.md

 ## Database Healthcheck and Startup Procedure
 The app container will not start until the database has passed its healthcheck and is ready to start receiving requests.
 See `docker-compose.yaml`.

+## Empty Certificates
+`nocert.pem` and `nokey.pem` should be left as blank files- these are bind-mounted as volumes to the container if no keys are specified in the `.env` and should be blank so the server knows not to try to run in SSL/TLS mode.